MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pciexpress_error_section.md

 The contents of the PCI command register.

 #### Status

 The contents of the PCI status register.

 #### AsULONG

 A ULONG representation of the contents of the WHEA_PCIEXPRESS_COMMAND_STATUS union.

+This member contains valid data only if the <b>ValidBits.CommandStatus</b> bit is set.

 ### -field Reserved